John Tracy Gaffey

-John Tracy Gaffey (November 1, 1860 – January 9, 1935) was a journalist, state and city official, real-estate speculator and investor at the turn of the 20th century in Los Angeles, California.
+John Tracy Gaffey (November 1, 1860 – January 9, 1935) was an Irish American journalist, politician, real-estate speculator and investor who served on the California State Board of Equalization from 1887 to 1891 and the Los Angeles City Council from 1892 to 1894.
+He was involved in the foundation of the Los Angeles Harbor and is the namesake for Gaffey Street in San Pedro.

 Personal

 Gaffey was born on November 1, 1860 in Galway, Ireland, the son of Thomas Gaffey and Ann E. Tracy.
 His father died when the boy was 5 years old.
 His oldest brother, William, became wanted by the authorities for sedition because of his beliefs regarding Irish independence, and so and his family, headed by a widow with seven children, emigrated to California in 1866-67 via the Isthmus of Panama.
 They pioneered near Santa Cruz on a cattle and sheep ranch, later moving to San Francisco, where Gaffey went to high school and then spent a year at the University of California, Berkeley.

-He was married in St. Vibiana's Cathedral on June 1, 1887, to Arcadia Bandini, who was the granddaughter of pioneer Juan Bandini.
-Her mother was Esperanza de Sepulveda.
+He married Arcadia Bandini in St. Vibiana's Cathedral on June 1, 1887.
+Her mother was Esperanza de Sepulveda, her uncle was landowner Abel Stearns, her aunt was Arcadia Bandini de Stearns Baker, and her grandfather was pioneer Juan Bandini.
 They had two children, John and Margaret (Mrs. John Mell).

 A Catholic, Gaffey was a founder of the California Club of Los Angeles and was a member of the Bohemian Club of San Francisco and the Tuna Club of Catalina Island.
 He was a member of the Los Angeles County Democratic Central Committee, the Federated Tax Reduction Leagues of the county and the Free Harbor League.

 Around 1904 or 1905 he moved the family from Los Angeles to San Pedro, where he built a rustic ranch house in 1906, at 1131 West Third Street.
 He later moved that house across the street and on the first lot he built a three-story homet, which he named Hacienda La Rambla.
 It was razed in 1964 for the construction of a YMCA building.

-Gaffey died January 9, 1935 in his home.
+Gaffey died January 9, 1935, in his home.
 He was survived by a son, W. Casey Gaffey of San Pedro, and a daughter, Mrs. Margaret Kilroy of Santa Monica.
 Burial was slated for Valley Church in Watsonville, California.
 He left an estate valued at $236,000.